ml5js/ml5-website-v01/docs/api-ImageClassifier.md

 title: imageClassifier()
 ---

-You can use neural networks to recognize the content of images.
-The `ImageClassifier()` is a method to classify an image using a pre-trained model.
+You can use neural networks to recognize the content of images. `ml5.imageClassifier()` is a method to create an object that classifies an image using a pre-trained model.

-It should be noted that the available pre-trained models noted below were trained on a database of approximately 15 million images ([ImageNet](http://www.image-net.org/)).
-The ml5 library accesses these model from the cloud.
+It should be noted that the pre-trained model provided by the example below was trained on a database of approximately 15 million images ([ImageNet](http://www.image-net.org/)).
+The ml5 library accesses this model from the cloud.
 What the algorithm labels an image is entirely dependent on that training data -- what is included, excluded, and how those images are labeled (or mislabeled).

 ## Example